Shopify/hosted-payment-sim/README.md

 Shopify Offsite Simulator
 ===========================

-This is a work-in-progress implementation of a generic offsite simulator for Shopify.

-### Instructions

-Payment processor must provide the following items to Shopify,
+This is an idea we are exploring to simplify onboarding of new offsite gateways.
+By implementing a common offsite API for redirect/cancel/complete/callback phases, we can avoid having to touch Active Merchant code altogether.
+Instead, payment processor who implements this API must simply provide the following items to Shopify,

 + ``label:`` Label for the offsite gateway that shop owners will see when configuring it in Admin/Settings/Checkout
 + ``credential1:`` Label for the ``x-account-id`` parameter, which will be visible to the merchant under Admin/Settings/Checkout
 + ``credential2:`` Label for the HMAC secret key, which will be visible to the merchant Admin/Settings/Checkout
 + ``option1:`` URL of a POST handler for **Request Values** listed below that presents a payment flow to the customer
 + ``test_mode:`` Indicator of whether or not ``x-test`` mode is supported
-+ ``url:`` Affiliate URL of a payment processor, if available
++ ``url:`` URL of a payment processor's home page, ideally with an affiliate identifier for revenue sharing, if available
++ ``/public/images/admin/icons/payment/{gateway_name}_cards.png``: image to display to customers during checkout process (PNG, height: 20px, max width: 350px)

 #### Example entry in payment_providers.yml
 ```yml